willmadison/CodeWars/README.md

 Code Wars
 ---------

-This is simply a little repository for storing my solutions for CodeWars katas!
+This is a little repository for storing my solutions for CodeWars katas!

 Cheers!